post

 I sleep in until 8:30AM this morning since this is a sea day, and go to the Piano Bar for pastries and a cappuccino.
 It’s much quieter in this area than the main dining room, where the feeding frenzy is well underway.

 I decide to climb the rigging to the crows nest this morning, so I get my GoPro action cam ready with a head strap, leave all my other stuff in the cabin except my room card, and head forward.
-The sports crew are there to put on a harness, clip you onto the safety line, and give instructions.
-Getting to the passengers’ crows nest involves climbing a rope ladder to the mid-point of the second forward mast, where there is another sports crew person up there to help unclip and for safety.
+The sports crew are there to put on a harness, clip me onto the safety line, and give instructions.
+Getting to the crows nest involves climbing a rope ladder to the mid-point of the second forward mast, where there is another sports crew person up there to help un-clip and for safety.
 Two or three passengers at a time are in the crows nest, since it is quite a big platform.

 After climbing down, I’m thirsty, so I go to the nearby bar on deck for a couple of good-tasting German Flensburger draught beers.
 I have a chat with the German guy who was ahead of me in the climb, and a couple of Brits.
 I also go forward and spend some time on the bow net watching the bow wave dancing in the sun glint (see banner image above).